volodymyrhudyma/blog/content/blog/2020-05-18-destructuring-assignment-in-javascript.md

 title: Destructuring assignment in JavaScript
 date: 2020-05-18T14:10:49.470Z
 ---
-Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to a separate variables.
+:Destructuring assignment is a special syntax that allows us to retrieve pieces of arrays or objects and assign them to a separate variables.

 This approach can be used for: arrays, objects and iterables.